gbengataylor/WebmethodsOnOCP/IntegrationServer/README.md

 # WebmethodsOnOCP
-Deploying Webmethods on openshift
+Deploying Webmethods IS Agent on openshift

-Instructions to build initial Integration Server docker image can be found here - #http://www.i8c.be/webmethods-integration-agent-aws-container-service/
+Instructions to build initial Integration Server docker image can be found here - http://www.i8c.be/webmethods-integration-agent-aws-container-service/ .
+These were the instructions used to build the base webmethods IS Agent docker file.
+Alternately, the instructions in this link could be used - https://techcommunity.softwareag.com/pwiki/-/wiki/Main/Running+Integration+Server+within+a+Docker+container

 # Update the docker image
 If the softwareag is installed in /opt/softwareag, copy the IS_Agent_wrapper_Dockerfile to the directory.

-cd /opt/softwareag/IntegrationServer/docker
+This wrapper docker file updates the file persmissions on certain folders in the container so that the container can be run in openshift as a non-root user

+Change directory to the docker directory where the webmethods IntegrationServer is locally installed.
+For the examples in these instructions, webmethods is installed in  /opt/softwareag/ cd /opt/softwareag/IntegrationServer/docker

 update the docker image:

 ./is_container.sh build -Dfile.name=IS_Agent_wrapper_Dockerfile -Dimage.name=is_agent:100-wrapper

-or
+or run docker build command with the webmethods installed directory as the context directory

-docker build --tag is_agent:100-wrapper -f IS_Agent_wrapper_Dockerfile .
+docker build --tag is_agent:100-wrapper -f IS_Agent_wrapper_Dockerfile /opt/softwareag/

+If successful this will create a docker image named is_agent with the tag 100-wrapper

 test the  docker image: